Installing and Configuring MySQL

 Reload privilege tables now: Y

-We can login to the database to test it.
-In order to do so, we have to become the root Linux user, which we can do with the following command:
+We can login to the database now.
+In order to do so, we use the following command:

 And the following databases should be returned: